pastaclub/PnPPP/README.md

 * Parse and re-generate BOM (bill of materials) and PNP (pick and place) files in CSV format
 * Continuously scan sub directories of a given file path for changes and automatically process changed files
 * Rename, re-order and delete columns in BOM and PNP files
-* Strip empty lines from incoming CSV files to make them compliant (what were you thinking, Altium?)
+* Remove extra lines not conforming with the CSV format (what were you thinking, Altium?)
 * Move output files to alternate destination path
 * Auto-rotation: rotate parts in pick-and-place file based on per-component setting in the BOM file
+* Panelization: duplicate pick-and-place information with ajusted coordinates to generate PCB panels from a single board
+* All meta data (for auto-rotation, panelization etc.) can be managed from within the CAD project
-* Customizable through a config file in JSON format
+* Input and output format customizable through a JSON config file

 ## Auto-Rotation